-In the medical aesthetics world, Botox is one treatment option that has off-label uses.
+In the medical aesthetics industry, Botox is one treatment option that has off-label uses.

-If you are a nurse, doctor or medical professional, you can earn your Botox certification from National Laser Institute and learn some of the most requested off-label Botox treatments.
+If you are a nurse, physician or medical professional, you can earn your Botox and fillers certification from National Laser Institute and learn some of the most requested off-label Botox treatments.

 What Does Off-Label Mean?